Helping your kids buy their first home

 It seems like the only way many first-home buyers can now hope to break into the housing market is with substantial financial help from their parents or grandparents, as they become even more crushed by interest rates, rising prices and borrowing limits.

-According to MoneyHub, it takes the average Kiwi 5-10 years to save for a home deposit, which is a long time to save, especially when the goal-posts keep moving with property prices and interest rates going up.
+According to MoneyHub, it takes the average Kiwi 5-10 years to save for a home deposit, which is a long time to save.

 As many Kiwis do, you may have strong opinions about the state of the housing market and some clever ideas about it could be reformed.
 That’s all well and good, but when your adult son or daughter says prices are only going in one direction and that if they don’t make a move soon, they may never be able to get a toehold on the property ladder, you’ll have to make some critical decisions fast.